manishaparihar/entrata_website/README.md

 2. Use requied directory location

 ### Steps to run the project
+1. In project explorer of eclipse locate pom.xml and open it.
-1. In project explorer of eclipse locate testNG.xml( From main direcotry )
+2. In project explorer of eclipse locate testNG.xml( From main direcotry ).
-2. Right click on "testNG.xml" file and Run as testNG test
+3. Right click on "testNG.xml" file and Run as testNG test.